hphelion/documentation/cli.unix.2.release-notes.md

 * The `servers:limits` command was added to print comput limits
 * The `servers:ratelimits` command was added to print comput limits
 * Object metadata can now be shown and set with `metadata` and `metadata:set`
+* Added --userpass option to account:setup and account:edit to allow authentication via user name and password rather than authentication keys.

 ###Known Issues###